• Skip to primary navigation

 Sunny side up eggs nestled in a skillet of hash browns.

-Hash browns and eggs breakfast skillet is ready in twenty minutes or less and is made in a single pan.
+Make a hash browns and eggs skillet in twenty minutes or less in a single pan - perfect for busy mornings!
 Crispy fried hash browns with onions and bell pepper are topped with freshly cooked eggs.

 Author: Heather